carlos-bailon/com.aware.plugin.esm.flexible/README.md

 AWARE Plugin: ESM Flexible
 ==========================

-This plugin allows you to configure ESM questionnaires from a configuration file retrieved either from the own APK or from a remote location.
+This plugin allows you to configure ESM questionnaires from a local or remote configuration file.
 The configuration file is written in XML and structured following the ESM_Definition schema.

 The ESM card enables manual trigger of a selected questionnaire.